dcsimpson01/personal-website/content/publication/cs_baltimore/index.md

 publication: Baltimore Legistar
 publication_short: Baltimore Legistar

-abstract: The report provides a fiscal analysis of Baltimore's 2017 bill to adopt a manual for multimodal street design.
+abstract: A complete street is one designed to meet the multimodal transportation needs of a community.
+The design jointly considers the priorities of pedestrians, bicyclists, motorists, and public transit riders.
+Community needs may include economic, health, equity and safety goals or concerns.
+This report provides a fiscal analysis of Baltimore's 2017 bill to establish a "Complete Streets" design manual.

 # Summary.
 An optional shortened abstract.
 summary: The report provides a fiscal analysis of Baltimore's 2017 bill to adopt a manual for multimodal street design.